abbeyperini/digital-garden/blogs/tabbing-2.md

 Also called roving focus, this can be a solution for managing tabbing in scrollable elements and could help fix a keyboard trap.

 With roving tabindex, the currently focused element has `tabindex="0"` and the surrounding elements have `tabindex="-1"` so they can't be focused.
 Using event listeners, when a user presses an arrow key, the next element to focus is set to `tabindex="0"` and focused using `focus()`.
 The element the user was just focusing is set to `tabindex="-1"`.
 Once the user reaches the end of the grouped elements, you focus and set `tabindex="0"` on the first.
-This way, the user can scroll through elements using the arrow keys and exit the component using <kbd>tab</kbd>.
+This way, the user can scroll through elements using the arrow keys and exit the component using tab.

 You can check out [W3C's example code](https://www.w3.org/WAI/ARIA/apg/example-index/radio/radio).